sleede/fab-manager/README.md

    # or use your favorite text editor instead of vi (nano, ne...)
    ```

 8. Build the database.
-You may have to follow the steps described in [the PostgreSQL installation chapter](#postgresql) before, if you don't already have a working installation of PostgreSQL.
+You may have to follow the steps described in [the PostgreSQL configuration chapter](#setup-fabmanager-in-postgresql) before, if you don't already had done it.

    ```bash
    rake db:setup